quantnetwork/overledger-sdks/SDKs/c#/testnet/README.md

 # Org.OpenAPITools - the C# library for the Quant Overledger API

-Quant’s Overledger API allows developers to create applications for multiple DLT’s using a single standard set of operations and data structures.In order to maintain the security of private keys, most operations have two steps – prepare and execute.
+Quant's Overledger API allows developers to create applications for multiple DLT's using a single standard set of operations and data structures.In order to maintain the security of private keys, most operations have two steps – prepare and execute.
 The prepare step is the point at which all arguments are specified and standardised payloads are sent.
 Overledger converts this standard payload into a DLT-specific transaction object.
 In the execute step, the SDK signs the transaction object that Overledger created and submits it to Overledger to perform the operation

 # Authentication